 SCLEROTHERAPY TREATMENT OF SPIDER VEINS

 Preparing Yourself for a Spider Vein Removal

-In the week before your treatment, whether sclerotherapy or laser treatment, avoid tanning, avoid taking NSAID medications (such as ibuprofen, Advil, Motrin), vitamin E, or herbal supplements that increase your chances of bruising.
+In the week before your treatment, whether sclerotherapy or laser treatment, avoid tanning, avoid taking NSAID medications, vitamin E, or herbal supplements that increase your chances of bruising.
 You should also stop the use of photosensitizing medications before having laser or IPL spider vein treatment, as these may exaggerate the skin’s response to the treatment.
 Don’t shave your legs on the day of the treatment as the solution used for cleansing purposes may cause some stinging.
 It is also recommended that you bring a short that you can wear during a leg spider vein removal session.